Kernix13/pre-code-formatter/RegEx.md

 # Regular expressions used for this app

+> **NOTE**: This is basically a sketchpad of sorts.
+I used the language code blocks on this page, the files in this project, and files from my other projects to determine the colors I want to use.

 When it comes to code blocks in a `pre` tag on a docs page or a blog post, you can have the entire code block in a single color.
 If it is a dark code block, then the code will be white or light gray, and if it's a light code block it will be black or dark gray.

 That's fine.
 However, a code block with color syntax highlighting not only looks good, but it is easier to read.
 As a result, a syntax highlighted code block will make your blog posts look better and hopefully lead to higher results in t he SERPs.